Getting your Trinity Audio player ready...

 “I know.”

-My eyes glossed over joyfully, and my signature devilish grin spread wide.
+My eyes grew glossy with joy, and my signature devilish grin spread wide.
 It was the first time I felt happy about my supercharged, real-life casting skills.

 Our quiet acknowledgment vanished when Weird Nikki’s eyes shifted beyond me.